Greater Hartford - Central Connecticut Reliability Project

 - Line Location: Newington, West Hartford and Hartford, Connecticut

-- Substations: Substation upgrades at Newington Substation in Newington, Southwest Hartford Substation in Hartford, and related upgrades at the Berlin Substation in Berlin.
+- Substations: Substation upgrades at Newington Substation in Newington and Southwest Hartford Substation in Hartford.

 - Siting review by: The Connecticut Siting Council (CSC)